eo33/ecommerce-app/README.md

 1. Task: Implement a functionality that allows user to save multiple addresses.
 (DONE)
 1. Task: Implement a functionality that allows user to select the type of shipping for each item.
 (DONE)
 1. Task: Display a comprehensive order summary, outlining all relevant cost details.
 (DONE)
-1. Task: Display a 'thank you' page to show that the orders go through.

 #### Work progress